Proto-Philippine language: Paz' reconstruction

 Another notable proposal is by Paz (1981) who conducted a bottom-up approach by reconstructing using her own symbols.

 Paz revisits two types of proto-Austronesian L as part of her reconstruction (l, l̥), which makes it distinct from other reconstructions.

 In comparison to Llamzon, Paz presents five diphthongs instead.

 Lexicon

-Below is a table comparing core vocabulary from modern Philippine languages in relation to the follow Proto-Philippine innovations.
+Below is a table comparing core vocabulary from modern Philippine languages in relation to the following Proto-Philippine innovations.
 Note that the accented vowels (e.g. á) under Proto-Philippine indicate the stress, while q represents glottal stop.

 Below are selected animal and plant names in Proto-Philippine from the Austronesian Comparative Dictionary.